SambaCommunications/Samba-iOS-SDK/README.md

 In addition you can configure ```Target ()``` which represents the target audience.
 Target has two configurable properties : ```gender: Gender``` and  ```age: Int``` .
 Also you can configure  VideoConfig ```(params: screenOrientation, soundEnabled, optimizeDownloadOnMobileData)``` which configures the video settings.
 All parameters in the VideoConfig object are optional.

+## App Transport Security

+The SDK uses 'http' based requests meaning your app need to have the 'NSAppTransportSecurity' flag set to 'NSAllowsArbitraryLoads'.

 ## Sample code: